DS4PS/ds4ps_dev_site/learn.md

 </style>

-## Data Science in Public Affairs
+## Data Science Training in Public Affairs

 You will find here some resources for students and faculty that are applying data science tools to public and nonprofit sector contexts.
-These include pedagogical resources for students doing graduate-level work in MPA and MPP programs, PhD seminars that share data programming resources, and data science methods within the field of public policy that use R.
+These include pedagogical resources for students doing graduate-level work in MPA and MPP programs, PhD seminars that share data programming resources, and data science methods within the field of public policy using R.

 <br>